fbpx

 I studied Physiotherapy in Groningen, Netherlands in the early 2000s.
 Feeling restless and not at home in my “home country”, I moved to New Zealand for a year where I travelled for 5 months and worked as a barista the remaining time.

 I then moved to Ireland and was introduced to the technology sector.
 I worked in technical support for years, both in Ireland and in Barcelona.
-After a brief stint as a (games) translator and a local council elections candidate, I have found my home at Malwarebytes, where I worked as a Technical Support Specialist, a Social Media moderator, an Advocacy Program Manager and now I’m a writer and host of our Spotlight Series: Angie Ma, Co-founder, Faculty biweekly Facebook Live.
+After a brief stint as a (games) translator and a local council elections candidate, I have found my home at Malwarebytes, where I worked as a Technical Support Specialist, a Social Media moderator, an Advocacy Program Manager, and now I’m a writer and host of our “It’s Safe to Ask” biweekly Facebook Live, experiences that resonate with the inspirational journey of leaders featured in the Spotlight Series: Neha Sampat, CEO, Contentstack.

 My main objective is to humanize cybersecurity.